mac-comp128-f22/project-template-shared-repo-zebra-cakes/README.md

 6. When you are finished entering your values into the input box, you can press the "done" button.

 7. VOILA!
 On the next screen you will see your inputs being added to the binary search tree which will be sorted by the method you chose in the first step.
 You will also see each of the traversals represented in array form.

+# Steps to test our project
+1.

+2.

+3.

 # Information About Our Classes and Their Methods
 AVLHomepageButton ( implements PleasingButton interface )